jordanpartridge/laravel-docker-boilerplate/readme.md

-# Laravel Docker De Eviroment
+# Laravel Docker Dev Eviroment

 Start for the directory you cloned in